davidgasquez/handbook/content/health.md

 - [Fitness Reddit Wiki](https://www.reddit.com/r/Fitness/wiki/) - Extensive resource of fitness information, contributed to by the community and curated by the moderators
 - [Simple Science Fitness](https://ss.fitness/) - Everything you need to know about eating and exercising backed by science
-- [Body Weight Fitness Recommended Routine](https://www.reddit.com/r/bodyweightfitness/wiki/kb/recommended_routine) - Best routinne if you like to use your own body to train
+- [Body Weight Fitness Recommended Routine](https://www.reddit.com/r/bodyweightfitness/wiki/kb/recommended_routine) - Best routine if you like to use your own body to train
-- [Molding Mobility](https://www.youtube.com/watch?v=Aoyy3bKtD84) - Routinne designed to increase general range of motion in your movements
+- [Molding Mobility](https://www.youtube.com/watch?v=Aoyy3bKtD84) - Routine designed to increase general range of motion in your movements
 - [Starting Stretching](https://www.youtube.com/watch?v=w1iXMvTMvBo) - A 15 minute stretching routine that serves as a starting point for beginners to improve overall flexibility
-- [The Best Fat Loss Article on the Motherfuckin' Internet](http://physiqonomics.com/fat-loss/) - Facts and usefull information about fat loss
+- [The Best Fat Loss Article on the Motherfuckin' Internet](http://physiqonomics.com/fat-loss/) - Facts and useful information about fat loss
 - [Phrak's Greyskull LP](https://old.reddit.com/r/Fitness/wiki/phraks-gslp) - Introductory lifting program to build familiarity and comfortability with the fundamental barbell movements that are a core component of most strength training routines
 - [Building Muscle](https://www.julian.com/guide/muscle/intro) - Article that cover what the science says about exercising and eating to build muscle.

 ## Sleep

 - Don't use screens before sleep.
-- Stick to a consistent routinne.
+- Stick to a consistent routine.
 - If possible, don't use an alarm.

 ## Cooking

 - When you have the best and tastiest ingredients, you can cook very simply and the food will be extraordinary because it tastes like what it is.
 Good cooking is no mystery.
 - Experiment!
-The worst it couyld happen is that you don't like it.
+The worst that could happen is that you don't like it.
 Cooking has a short feedback loop.
 Take risks and you'll get the payoffs.
 Learn from your mistakes until you succeed.

 ### Resources